Kopi Luwak Coffee and Your Bucket ListApril 21, 2023 (Published: May 8, 2012)

 - Specialty coffee drinkers are willing to pay more for quality.
 If they’ll pay $50 per cup for a drink processed from animal droppings, they’ll pay a little more for the freshest, best-tasting coffee you can source.
 We’ve seen too many coffee shop owners strive to increase profitability by cutting the cost of their coffee, syrups and other ingredients.
 This saves, at most, a few pennies per serving.
 Is that worth the risk of driving your customers into the arms of competitors?

-- Does running your coffee shop generate the funding and energy you need to pursue the passions on your bucket list?
+- Does opening a coffee shop generate the funding and energy you need to pursue the passions on your bucket list?

 At Crimson Cup, we’re dedicated to helping independent coffee-house owners succeed.
 We can show you how to make more money, gain new customers and hire fewer employees.

 And, unlike coffee shop franchises and most consultants, we don’t charge a dime for our consulting services.

-You can get started by reading Seven Steps to Success in the Specialty Coffee Business, which reveals inside information on how to create a successful coffee business from Crimson Cup’s president such as accurately estimating coffee shop startup costs.
+You can get started by reading 7 Steps to Success in the Specialty Coffee Business, which reveals inside information on how to create a successful coffee business from Crimson Cup’s president such as accurately estimating coffee shop startup costs.
 Or you can fill out this form or call 888-800-9224 to speak with one of our consultants.